-Other illnesses that may be the root of all of your (tooth pain) evil:
+Other illnesses that may be the root of your (tooth pain) evil:

 • The flu

-If your tooth pain continues even after your cold is gone, you may have a dental problem.
-Make an appointment with your dentist so you know for sure.
+If your tooth pain continues after your cold is gone, you may have an oral health problem and should make an appointment with your dentist.